 Thailand, which used to be one of the world’s most popular tourist destinations, has seen tourism fall by between 15-20 percent in the last year.

-The Thai government keeps blaming H1N1 or swine flu, but this actually has little to do with it.
+The Thai government has been blaming H1N1 or swine flu, but this actually has little to do with it.
 Thai government decisions, however, have made more and more tourists avoid Thailand and go to other countries in the region.

-Until the Thai government decides to make decisions that are tourist-friendly, unfortunately, falling tourism rates are likely to continue and here’s why.
+Until the Thai government decides to make decisions that are tourist-friendly, unfortunately, falling tourism rates are likely to continue and here are a few reasons why.

 High ATM Fees When Withdrawing Money From Banks Outside Thailand – Last year, the Thai banking association decided to start charging a 150 baht withdrawal fee for every withdrawal from an ATM machine in Thailand.
 150 baht, at present exchange rates, is around $4.50, one of the highest fees in the world for ATM withdrawals.

-When you can get an immediate 90 day stay in countries like Malaysia and Hong Kong, coming to Thailand is more of a hassle?
-A very important reason why tourism in Thailand is down.
+When you can get an immediate 90 day stay in countries like Malaysia and Hong Kong, it is no wonder so many tourists are deciding to go elsewhere, and another important reason why tourism in Thailand is down.

-Human rights organizations all over the world decried this treatment, as how is it a humane society that has refugees fleeing from Burma (Myanmar) in fear of their lives from the repressive Burmese government and then treated even worse by Thais?
+Human rights organizations all over the world decried this treatment, as how is it a humane society when refugees fleeing from Burma (Myanmar) in fear of their lives from the repressive Burmese government are then treated just as badly by the Thais?

 Westerners Arrested and Jailed for Lese Majeste – Thailand still has a lese majeste law on the books, which means, if anyone says anything the Thai government deems is ‘against the king’, they will be arrested, jailed, tried and usually condemned to several years in prison.